 Not for nothing, the court quotes extensively from the Maryland Insurance Administration opinion that found that Brethern Insurance acted in bad faith in this case.

 I’ve been teaching insurance law at the University of Baltimore Law School for 14 years now.
 One of the underlying premises I teach about Insurance Law is that it is not a regular contract between two citizens or companies at arm’s length.
 Everyone agrees – Democrats, Republicans, everyone who is not Ron Paul crazy – that insurance contracts need to be treated differently.
 Maryland insurance law rewrites car insurance contracts to conform to our public policy goals.
-The court is saying that it will reject “attempts by insurers, as well as insureds and the insurance commissioner, to circumvent the plain language of the required coverage provisions of the statutes dealing with automobile insurance.”
+The court is saying that it will reject “attempts by insurers, and insureds and the insurance commissioner, to circumvent the required coverage provisions of the statutes dealing with automobile insurance.”
 In other words, Maryland rewrites these contracts to accomplish the bigger picture.
-This is an important principle that has to be respected in insurance law and I’m glad the court deferred to the purpose of the statute instead of focusing solely on the language of the release.
+This is an important principle that has to be respected in insurance law, and I’m glad the court deferred to the purpose of the statute instead of focusing solely on the language of the release.

-Judge Deborah S. Eyler dissented, essentially adopting Brethren’s argument that a release is a release.
+Judge Deborah S. Eyler dissented, adopting Brethren’s argument that a release is a release.

 Lawyers are supposed to figure out stupid hypertechnical ways to get over on the other side.
-I’m cool with that although I expect the courts to be at least reluctant to allow gamesmanship to trump the law and the facts.
+I’m cool with that, although I expect the courts to be at least reluctant to allow gamesmanship to trump the law and the facts.
 But I also expect insurance companies to understand the big picture.
-Brethern has lots of moments where some higher up could have looked at this and pulled back, all the way up to the appellate mediation we had.
+Brethern has lots of moments where some higher up could have looked at this and pulled back, to the appellate mediation we had.
 Instead, they laughed off the iceberg warning and floored it.

 Assuming this decision stands, Brethern is out $200,000 which is how much a company like that tips the gardener.
-But this appellate opinion and the MIA opinion are going to remain out there.
+But this appellate opinion and the MIA opinion will remain out there.
 This information leaves tracks out there of how prospective clients should expect to be treated by Brethern.